 Whether you do it manually or pay a data removal service to do it for you, opting out of ZoomInfo is a good idea.
 It can cut down on the number of cold calls you get from marketers, and it lowers your risk of identity theft.
 ZoomInfo doesn’t make it straightforward, but the entire process can be completed in under 10 minutes.

 You may also want to consider subscribing to a data removal service.
-If you are a key decision-maker and make major purchasing decisions, getting your information off ZoomInfo can give you peace of mind.
-Also, a data removal service will file removal requests for dozens and dozens of data broker sites.
-It will also keep on top of these sites automatically.
-In our opinion, this type of identity and privacy protection service is worth the modest subscription fees that these services charge.
+If you’re a key decision-maker who handles major purchases, getting your information off ZoomInfo can provide real peace of mind.
+These services file removal requests across dozens of data broker sites and monitor them automatically to ensure your information stays removed.
+In our opinion, this type of privacy protection is worth the modest subscription fees—typically ranging from around $7 to $15 per month as of June 2025.

 Pro Tip: Consider taking steps to remove your address from the internet.